 - Navigate to Tools tab and click the Check button.

 - Check Automatically fix system errors and click Start.

-- Press Windows Key + X to open the Win + X menu.
-Choose Command Prompt (Admin) from the list.
+- Press Windows key + X to open the menu.
+Choose from Windows PowerShell (Admin) the list.

-- When Command Prompt opens, enter chkdsk /f X: and press Enter to run the command.
-Keep in mind that you need to replace X with the letter that represents your drive.
+- When PowerShell opens, enter the line below and press Enter to run the command.
+Keep in mind that you need to replace X with the letter that represents your drive:

 - Chkdsk scan will now start and scan the selected partition.
 Keep in mind that chkdsk will perform a detailed scan, so it might take about 10 or more minutes.

-Solution 7 – Delete all files SoftwareDistribution directory
+8. Delete all files from the SoftwareDistribution directory

 - When Command Prompt starts, run the following commands:

-- Minimize Command Prompt.
-Now navigate to the C:\Windows\SoftwareDistribution directory and delete all files from it.
+- Minimize PowerShell.
+Now navigate to the directory path below and delete all files from it:

 - After deleting all files, go back to Command Prompt and run the following commands:

 9. Use Ethernet connection and disconnect USB devices

 - If possible, use Ethernet connection to perfrom the update.

 - Disconnect all non-essential USB devices.

 - After doing that, try to perform the update again.

 - While the PC boots, keep presing F2 or Del.